jiangs11/medium.com-WebScraper/README.md

         - Saving the scraped output into a text file.
     2. glob
         - Deleting all text files from current directory.
+    3. shutil
+        - Simple terminal progress bar
-    3. requests
+    4. requests
         - Getting an http request to the webpage.
-    4. urlparse, urljoin
+    5. urlparse, urljoin
         - Perform parsing and merging of url pieces.
-    5. BeautifulSoup
+    6. BeautifulSoup
         - For getting the actual html of the webpage.

 ### Information Scraped: